scottish-government-design-system/designsystem.gov.scot/guidance/forms/form-design/index.md

 In certain cases most questions may be optional.
 In this situation mark the required fields with 'required' text labels instead.

 Don't identify required fields with asterisks.
 This can cause problems for screen reader users.
-You would also have to explain that the asterisks mean.
+You would also have to explain what the asterisks mean.

 ## Structuring long forms